GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

 == Description ==

-Acceptance tests verify compliance to the GENI Aggregate Manager (AM) API v1 specification [1] plus change set A of the AM API v2 specification [2a] (alternatively the tests can be run against AM API v2 [2b]).
+Acceptance tests verify compliance to the [http://groups.geni.net/geni/wiki/GAPI_AM_API_V1 GENI Aggregate Manager (AM) API v1 specification] plus [http://groups.geni.net/geni/wiki/GAPI_AM_API_V2_DELTAS#ChangeSetA change set A of the AM API v2 specification] (alternatively the tests can be run against [http://groups.geni.net/geni/wiki/GAPI_AM_API_V2 GENI AM API v2]).

 Acceptance tests are intended to be run with credentials from the GPO ProtoGENI, but they work with any credentials that are trusted at the